 Understanding Tartrates in Wine: What Are Wine Diamonds?

-When enjoying a glass of wine, have you ever noticed a powdery residue or sediment at the bottom of the bottle or in your glass?
+When enjoying a glass of wine, have you ever noticed a powdery residue or sediment in wine at the bottom of the bottle or in your glass?
 Fear not, for those tiny particles are likely tartrates, a naturally occurring phenomenon in wine.
-In this Wine Wisdom post, we will delve into the world of tartrates, demystify their presence in wine, and explore their impact on both winemaking and the sensory experience.
+In this Wine Wisdom post, we will delve into the world of tartrates in wine, demystify their presence, and explore their impact on both winemaking and the sensory experience.

 What are Tartrates in Wine?